Shanyey/tp/docs/UserGuide.md

 **Q**: How do I check my current Java version?<br>
 **A**: Open a command terminal and type `java --version`.
 If you see a version number, Java is installed.
 If not, you need to install Java.

+**Q**: What is the command terminal?<br>
+**A**: The command terminal is a program that allows you to interact with your computer using text commands.
+For Windows, you can use `Command Prompt` or `PowerShell`.
+For Mac, you can use `Terminal`.
+You can find the command terminal by searching for it in your computer's search bar.
+To find out more, you may read this [article](https://www.freecodecamp.org/news/command-line-for-beginners/).

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.